Polydet/polydet/README.md

-# Polyglot detector
+# Polydet

-The purpose of this package is to detect polyglot files.
+Polydet is a library built to detect polyglots files, i.e. files readable in multiple formats.
-It focuses on the common formats that are usually embeded in polyglot files (HTML, JS, PDF, ZIP, ...)
+It focuses on the common formats that are usually embedded in polyglot files (HTML, JS, PDF, ZIP, ...), as well as common media file formats (PNG, JPG, MP3, ...) to detect abnormal data chunks.

 TODO:

 - Detect comments in common formats
-- Extract comments and pipe it into `file` or `TrID` to detect suspicious types ?
+- Refactor PolyglotLevel to show range of unusued bytes.
+- Refactor TIFF format to not treat the data between the header and the IFD as automatically "used".

 ## Dependencies